shiroinekotfs/jupyter-cpp-header-template/README.md

 ### Include header files into

 The C++ kernel can only interpret headers under the `{environment_path}/share/cpp_header`, but not in the sub-folders.
-If you want to include headers that are also in the subfolder (for example, in this repo, in the `sample/res` folder), your master header (in this example is the `sample.hpp`) must include these headers with your property path.
+If you want to include headers that are also in the subfolder (for example, in this repo, in the `sample/res` folder), your master header (in this example the `sample.hpp`) must include these headers with your property path.

-Once it's completed, adding all your headers in `setup.py` at line 22:
+Once it's completed, add all your headers in `setup.py` at line 22:

 ```python
 22       data_files = [